raspberrypilearning/your-codeclub-story/en/step_5.md

 **Set the temperature:**

-Choose which table to use by rolling the dice:
+First, roll a die to determine which part of the word table to use when creating your story:

 **1–2** \= Low (predictable and safe)
 **3–4** \= Medium (balanced and interesting)
 **5–6** \= High (random and wild)

-This determines which table you should use below when creating your stories.

 --- /task ---